Russia says its economy is taking 'serious blows' as isolation grows - KTVZ

 Airbus also said it was suspending support services and supply of spare parts to Russian airlines.

-— Charles Riley, Chris Liakos, Vanessa Yurkevich, Matt Egan and Angus Watson contributed to this report.
+— Charles Riley, Nathan Hodge, Chris Liakos, Vanessa Yurkevich, Matt Egan and Angus Watson contributed to this report.

 The-CNN-Wire